Skip to content

 • Web replicas — stateless; they share state via DB and Redis.
 Session cookies are signed, so any replica can serve any request.

 • Celery workersSM_MODULES_ENABLED=background_tasks,<modules with tasks> keeps workers lean.
-Run uv run --project host celery -A background_tasks.celery_app worker -l info.
+Run uv run celery -A scripts.run_worker:celery worker -l info.

 • Celery beat (scheduler) — exactly one instance, separate deployment.